comunica/Article-ISWC2023-SolidQuery/content/evaluation.md

 To foster reproducibility,
 the experimental setup, raw results, and processing scripts are available as open-source on [https://github.com/comunica/Experiments-Solid-Link-Traversal](https://github.com/comunica/Experiments-Solid-Link-Traversal).
 All queries were configured with a timeout of two minutes, and were executed three times to average metrics over.
-Each query template in the benchmark was instantiated five times, which resulted in 40 discover queries, 35 short queries, and 60 complex queries.
+Each query template in the benchmark was instantiated five times, which resulted in 40 discover queries and 35 short queries.

 We were unable to compare our implementation to existing LTQP engines, because those systems (e.g. [Lidaq](cite:cites comparingsummaries)) would either require significant changes to work over Solid vaults,